Mandarancio/LSC-DIP/docs/README.md

 ![Graphical](https://github.com/Mandarancio/LSC-DIP/blob/master/docs/images/graphical_results.png)

-Example of recunstraction for different dataset using different acquistion methods: LSC, DIP [2], f_avg [1] and k-best (not practical).
+Example of reconstruction for different dataset using different acquisition methods: LSC, DIP [2], f_avg [1] and k-best (not practical).

-More raw results can be found on the `results` folder and other can be created by running the different scripts.
+More raw results can be found in the `results` folder and other can be created by running the different scripts.

 ## See it in action

-If you are interested in testing, using or improving the algorithms checkit out:
+If you are interested in testing, using or improving the algorithms check it out [here](https://github.com/Mandarancio/LSC-DIP) or using `git`:
 ```
 git clone https://github.com/Mandarancio/LSC-DIP.git
 ```

+The code is written using `python 3` and few dependencies, it came with few `notebook` with step-by-step documentation and as configurable scripts for batch analysis.